Leon Kromer: Military career

-In the beginning of 1934 Kromer was appointed Chief of Cavalry.
+In the beginning of 1934, Kromer was appointed Chief of Cavalry and promoted to major general.
 His tour began with the 1934 field maneuvers involving Adna R. Chaffee, Jr.'s march from Fort Knox to Fort Riley, a demonstration of mechanized cavalry potential designed to determine how far cavalry had progressed to date.
 The future of cavalry was uncertain: it either remained the forward reconnaissance element of the Army, or had to develop into a completely new fighting force.
 Analysis of the maneuvers by Kromer's staff indicated that he seriously considered "marrying machine with the horse".
 He cautiously envisioned "combat cars (of mechanized cavalry) assisting the horsed cavalry in closing with the enemy."

 In a foreword to the 1937 Cavalry Combat Kromer wrote that mobility was antithesis to static warfare; open flanks created by cavalry increased the magnitude of operations supported by horse troops.
 Only nine of 512 paged in this book were dedicated to mechanization, yet there is evidence that Kromer shared the opinion that if U. S. Cavalry did not mechanize it would disappear as a branch (which is exactly what happened under his successor, John Knowles Herr).
 Kromer was dissatisfied with the growing organizational rift between horse (Fort Riley) and mechanized (Fort Knox) elements of U. S. Cavalry, and redesigned the structure to close the gap.
 He endorsed expansion of mechanized units at Fort Knox although shortage of funds ruled out any massive changes.
 Kromer was an open-minded man who did not perceive mechanization as a threat to horse cavalry: "rather, he tried to adapt to a change and give each a role."
 By the end of his tenure Kromer embraced the modern concept of mechanized combat and, according to Robert W. Grow, "could have made cavalry the mechanized arm had he been supported by the army's General Staff and senior officers in his own branch."

 Later life

-Kromer retired in March 1938 and was replaced by John Knowles Herr.
-From 1941 to 1943, Kromer served as commandant of cadets at Norwich University.
+Kromer was replaced by John Knowles Herr in March 1938.
+He retired in June 1938 and settled in Northfield, Vermont.
+From January to September 1941, Kromer briefly returned to active duty in the Army.
+From 1941 to 1943, he served as commandant of cadets at Norwich University.

 Death and burial

-Kromer died in 1966 in Germantown, Maryland.
+Kromer died in 1966 at a nursing home in Germantown, Maryland.
 He was buried at West Point Cemetery in West Point, New York.

 Family

-In 1907, Kromer married Jane Miller Stotsenburg (1888-1981).
+In 1907, Kromer married Jane Miller Stotsenburg (1888–1981).
 Rosetta Kromer, Kromer's oldest daughter, was a concert pianist and was married to Wade D. Killen.
 His oldest son, John S. Kromer, was a West Point graduate who became an Episcopal clergyman.
 Another son, captain William A. Kromer, became a soldier and was killed in action in Europe January 1, 1945.
 Another son, Leon B. Kromer Jr. (1912–1999), joined the Navy during World War II.
 After the war he headed industrial associations and served as labor relations advisor under presidents Kennedy, Johnson and Nixon.
 Daughter Jane Kromer, married Reverend C. D. Kean.